mhwco/mhw-app-article/article/demo/article.md

 Inline HTML
 -----------

-If markdown is too limiting, you can just insert your own <strike>crazy</strike> HTML.
-Span-level HTML <u>can *still* use markdown</u>.
-Block level elements must be separated from text by a blank line and must not have any spaces before the opening and closing HTML.
+If markdown is too limiting, you can just insert your own <strike>crazy</strike> HTML.Â  Span-level HTML <u>can *still* use markdown</u>.Â  Block level elements must be separated from text by a blank line and must not have any spaces before the opening and closing HTML.

 <div style="background-color:#ff0000;color:#00ff00">
-It is a pity, but markdown does **not** work in here for most markdown parsers.
-[Marked] handles it pretty well.
+It is a pity, but markdown does **not** work in here for most markdown parsers.Â  [Marked] handles it pretty well.
 </div>